ortus-boxlang/boxlang-docs/language/variables.md

 As you can see, we can create [strings](strings.md), [numerics](numbers.md), [arrays](arrays.md), [structs](structures.md), and so much more.
 No need for types or special assignments.
 The BoxLang engine will determine or infer it and use it accordingly, thus a dynamic language.

 {% hint style="success" %}
-The CommandBox REPL is based on a Lucee 5 server, which is why semi-colons are optional, and the default syntax is script and not tags.
+In the CommandBox REPL semi-colons are optional, and the default syntax is script and not tags.
 {% endhint %}

 ## Case Insensitive